kaden-weber/markdown-resume-builder-html-pdf/README.md

 # Resume Builder
-Easily create an html resume by editing the markdown files in the content folder
+Easily create an html resume by editing the markdown files in the sections folder

 Use `bash create.sh` to update index.html and result.pdf with new changes.